 - Discussion:

--In debates on Sola Fide, Roman Catholic apologists (and others) sometimes appeal to the text of Psalm 106:30-31 as evidence of works being necessary for justification before God.
-Consider this excerpt as an example of how this argument is made:
+-Roman Catholic apologists and others sometimes cite the text of Psalm 106:30-31 as evidence of works being a necessary condition in addition to faith for justification before God.
+It is claimed that Phinehas was given the same kind of righteousness that Abraham had on the basis of a good work.
+Consider this excerpt from Steve Ray as an example of how this argument has been made:

 The background of this event is recorded in Numbers 25.
-Israelites were committing fornication with the women of Moab.
-Consequently, God was provoked to anger and He cast a plague over Israel.
+Jewish men were committing fornication with the women of Moab.
+Therefore, God was provoked to wrath.
+He cast a plague over Israel.
 Then, Phinehas took a spear and drove it through a couple in the act of fornication.
-He obtained mercy from God, terminated the plague, and was regarded as being a righteous man due to his desire for righteousness.
+He obtained mercy from God, terminated the plague, and was regarded as a righteous man due to his desire for righteousness.
 His deed would be blessed and remembered from generation to generation.
 The reality of his faith was demonstrated before other men.
 This is a testimonial of faithfulness, not justification before God.
-Notice how other Bible translations render this verse:
+Consider for a moment how a few translations of greater dynamic equivalence render this passage:

 "This was counted for him as a righteous deed for all generations to come."
 (Psalm 106:31, New American Bible Revised Edition)